oerc0122/MDANSE/Doc/pages/scattering.rst

 Structure Factor From Scattering Function
 '''''''''''''''''''''''''''''''''''''''''
-The "Structure Factor From Scattering Function" is a concept used in scientific research, particularly in the field of neutron scattering experiments.
+The structure factor from scattering function is a concept used in scientific research, particularly in the field of neutron scattering experiments.
 It relates to how particles or atoms within a material contribute to its overall structural properties based on their scattering